MBBS (Spore), MRCS (Edin), MMed (Surg), FAMS (Plastics)

 Aesthetic Surgery, Facial Nerve Disorders, Facial Paralysis, Reconstructive Surgery.

-Dr. Wong Manzhi is a Consultant Plastic Surgeon at Singapore General Hospital.
+Dr. Wong Manzhi is Visiting Consultant Plastic Surgeon at Singapore General Hospital.
 Her subspecialties include facial nerve disorders, reconstructive surgery and cosmetic surgery.

 She attended the National University of Singapore School of Medicine where she was consistently placed on the Dean’s list.
 She graduated in 2004, being awarded the First Mekie Prize (for Best Candidate in Surgery) and the Singapore Medical Association Medal (for being second in the entire cohort in the Final Professional Examination).